conmaol/maglocunus/AI/RussellNorvig/introduction.md

 AI attempts to understand, <mark>and strives to build</mark>, intelligent entities – entities (biological or electronic) which can perceive, understand, predict and manipulate a world far larger and more complicated than themselves.

 AI was formally initiated as a field of study in 1956, combining:
-- 2000 years of philosophical study of intelligence – seeing, learning, remembering, reasoning
+- 2000 years of philosophical study of intelligence – seeing, learning, remembering, reasoning, <mark>rationality</mark>
 - the advent of usable computers in the early 1950s – ‘electronic super-brains’ – to test out the philosophical theories

 AI has **subfields** (eg. perception, logical reasoning) and specific **tasks** (eg. playing chess, proving mathematical theorems, writing poetry, diagnosing diseases).